liqd/a4-opin/docs/glossary.md

 ---
 **Initiator**:
 There are various roles on OPIN: Different people may do different actions.
-For example, Initiators can manage users and groups, initiate participation projects, invite users to private processes, edit and delete projects, proposals and comments, receive emails on reported comments.
+For example, Initiators.
+They manage users and groups, initiate participation projects, invite users to private processes, edit and delete projects, proposals and comments, receive emails on reported comments.

 ---
 **Item**:  (for developers only)